darklang/docs/docs/contributing/client-asset-tunnelling.md

 ## Register the tunnel in the Editor

-Finally, take the hostname provided to you by your tunnel, enter, and choose to "Use tunneled assets" in the Contributing tab of the Editor's settings.
+Finally, copy/paste the hostname provided to you by your tunnel, and choose to "Use tunneled assets" in the Contributing tab of the Editor's settings.
 This will cause a refresh of the editor, with static assets being served through the tunnel from your local dev environment.